Zijian-Zeng/INFO30005-PROJECT/README.md

 # INFO30005 Project - MeeTute

-MeeTute is a platform that wants to make consultation and support services more accessible for students and more manageable for staff.
+MeeTute is a platform that wants to make consultations and support services more accessible for students and more manageable for staff.

 Steps to test our backend:

 1. Staff must create subjects first for students to enroll in the subject
 2. For consultations, staff must create the consultation in order for students to register
 3. For appointment, students must create the appointment first in order for staff to approve or decline
-4. Study hubs are only for students, and analytics are only for staff
+4. Study hubs are only for students, and user analytics are only for staff

-All the API testing request data can be found in the "meetute_API_testing" JSON file for Postman to import.
+All the API testing request data can be found in the "[meetute_API_testing](https://github.com/Zijian-Zeng/INFO30005-PROJECT/blob/master/meetute_API_testing.json)" JSON file for Postman to import.

 ## Guides for back-end APIs: /api/...